openharmony/docs/en/application-dev/reference/apis/js-apis-data-preferences.md

           promiseGet.then((value) => {
               console.info("The value of startup is " + value)
           }).catch((err) => {
-              console.info("Get the value of startup failed, err: " + err) })
+              console.info("Failed to get the value of startup, err: " + err) })
       }).catch((err) => {
           console.info("Get the preferences failed, err: " + err)